Tuesday, December 31, 2013

 Spread the paste inside the oven, but not on the metal areas.
 Leave the paste in the oven overnight.
 When morning comes, add 1/4 cup of vinegar with 1/4 cup of water in a spray bottle and spray inside the oven.
 The solution must be rinsed off well to avoid a residue.

-cleaning products are less toxic and even smell better, which is beneficial because synthetic air fresheners can trigger asthma and allergies.
+Houses maintained with natural cleaning products are less toxic and even smell better, which is beneficial because synthetic air fresheners can trigger asthma and allergies.
 A natural way to make the house smell sweeter is to dip cotton balls in vanilla extract and place them around the home.
 Houseplants help to freshen air too.

 Courtesy Of: Sarka-Jonae Miller of The Natural News